STUDENTS Policy

 phrase acts of school violence are defined as the use of physical force

-while on school property, including a school bus, or while involved in school activities.
+on school property, including a school bus, or while involved in school

-Superintendent/designee will report to law enforcement officials, as soon as is
+the Superintendent/designee will report to law enforcement officials, as soon

 offenses listed in Regulation 2673, which are committed on school property,